 As a result, shippers don’t receive the best rate that they could and must choose between paying for empty deck space and waiting to send their freight until it fills the truck to capacity.
 This dilemma leads to the shocking stats in the first paragraph.

 TL shipping also impacts the environment in a negative way, accounting for 836 million tons of carbon every year in the United States alone.

 The solution: Truckload freight service that optimizes shipments of any size

 Luckily, there’s a more affordable and sustainable way to move gray-area freight: Shared truckload shipping.
 This shipping mode is changing the freight market for the better.

 With shared truckload service, shippers get the same TL service they know and love for a fraction of the price.
 Shared truckload service enables several shippers to share deck space on one, multi-stop full truckload.
 Freight travels directly from its pickup location to its destination without passing through hubs or terminals.

-Let’s dive deeper into the cost benefits and environmentally sustainable aspects of Flock Freight’s shared truckload solution.
+Let’s dive deeper into the cost benefits and environmentally sustainable aspects of shared truckload service.

 Pricing benefits of shared truckload service

 RFPs for 10-44 linear feet are uncommon, which is widely why Flock Freight exists.
 We believe providing pallet- or linear-based pricing and considering linehauls and fuel prices would be the most economical approach to RFPs.
 In the meantime, we ask shippers to start with their data.
 Reviewing shipping data from the last 30-90 days will quickly reveal if shippers have an opportunity to lower costs for freight that measures 10-44 linear feet and below 36,000 pounds.
 With shared truckload shipping, shippers can forget about LTL freight rates, freight class, and size constraints.

 Flock Freight’s Instant Prebate program